felipeaocampo/LunaChat/README.md

 ## Contributing

 If you are interested in contributing, feel free to submit an issue or a pull request!
-LunaChat is open source and so contributions from other developers who are excited about the project are more than welcome!
+LunaChat is open source and so contributions from other developers are more than welcome!